axolotlite/instabug-internship-2023/README.md

 	app (13.2MB): which executes the binary using a light weight alpine container !(build image)[images/image_3.png]
 - [x] Docker compose file that contains both application and mysql database so you can run the app locally.
-- [ ] Pipeline job (jenkinsfile) to build the app using dockerfile and
+- [x] Pipeline job (jenkinsfile) to build the app using dockerfile and reports if any errors happened in the build.
+The output of the build step should be a docker image pushed to dockerhub or any docker repo you want. after installing the docker pipeline and docker-step-pipeline plugins setting up your dockerhub credentials using jenkins !(jenkins credentials)[images/image_7.png]
-- [ ] reports if any errors happened in the build.
-The output of the build step should be a docker image pushed to dockerhub or any docker repo you want.
+	The completed build
-- [ ] Helm manifests for kubernetes to deploy the app using them on
+	!(complete build)[images/image_8.png]
-- [ ] kubernetes with adding config to support high availability and volume persistence and exposing service to the public (you can use minikube to test).
+- [x] Helm manifests for kubernetes to deploy the app using them on kubernetes with adding config to support minikube refuses to cooperate.

 ## Bonus: